sysfce2/python-pkgconfig/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Drop support for Python < 3.9, support 3.9, 3.10, 3.11, 3.12, 3.13.
-- Switch CI from travis to github actions, test on all supported Python versions.
+- Switch CI from Travis to GitHub Actions; test on all supported Python versions.
 - Use src/ layout for project, fixes #36.
 Also move tests and test data to tests/.
-- Replace deprecated distutils by setuptools to make tests work on py312, fixes #64.
+- Replace deprecated distutils with setuptools to make tests work on Python 3.12; fixes #64.
 - Fix configure_extension for empty cflags or libs.

 Version 1.5.5
 ~~~~~~~~~~~~~

-- Make tests more robust by sorting
+- Make tests more robust by sorting.

 Version 1.5.4
 ~~~~~~~~~~~~~